iangfc/riccy/RicardianAugmentedMarkdown.md

 original Ricardian issuance contracts.
 It suggests we need a wide protocol around the notions of hash-then-sign and sign-then-hash.
 -->

+And, because this is nominally a correct RAM file, here comes the ending SIG, including a redundant empty line to strip off:

 * SIG =